 - Level of patient contact: High

-- Length of program: One-year certificate or two-year degree
+- Length of program: seven month certificate or two-year degree

 - Program location: The Body Therapy Center

-- Program start time: Fall and Spring semesters
+- Program start time: Spring and Summer semesters

 - Hands-on training and practice

 - Meet with program coordinator to enroll.
 Contact Coordinator Tamara Bivin at 618-239-6400 or firstname.lastname@example.org.

 During the spring semester, the Massage Therapy program generally accepts 20 students for morning classes.

 During the summer semester, the Massage Therapy program generally accepts 20 students for the evening classes.